a5hlynx/ta_i-filter/README.md

-# TA i-Filter
+# Add-on for i-Filter

-Splunk app to interpret Digital Arts' i-Filter access log.
-It's compatible with version 8, and 9.
+Add-on to interpret Digital Arts' i-Filter access log.
+Compatible with i-Filter ver 8 and 9.